project-imprimis/libprimis/README.md

 Imprimis is an open source project created by volunteers who work on the game as a hobby, and we'd love for it to be your hobby too!
-The Imprimis project tries to be as well documented and transparent in its decision making so as to make outside participation fruitful.
+The Imprimis project tries to be well documented and transparent in its decision making so as to make outside participation fruitful.
 If you'd like to express your opinions on the engine's decision, modify the engine, participate on the engine code, or just say hello to the developers, that's great!
 We have a Discord server where you may interact with us at https://discord.gg/WVFjtzA.

+To facilitate getting started working on Imprimis, there are several issues posted on the "issues" board.
+Whether you're a longtime open source contributor or you need to create a GitHub account to start participating, feel free to use issues labeled as "good first issue" to ask whatever questions you have about Git semantics or quirks about our specific codebase in order to get comfortable!